-To understand the perception of odors, it is essential to identify the various receptor repertoires, reveal the ligand spectra of individual olfactory receptors, understand the activation of receptors by their ligands, analyse the modification of the odor response by the circuitry of the olfactory bulb and higher brain centers, and examine the generation of behavior by these neural circuits.
+To understand chemosensory perception, it is essential to identify the various receptor repertoires, reveal the ligand spectra of individual chemosensory receptors, understand the activation of receptors by their ligands, analyse the modification of the peripheral sensory response by the circuitry of the brain, and examine the generation of behavior by these neural circuits.
 We employ an array of bioinformatic, molecularbiological, genetic, physiological and behavioral methods to study these questions, often using zebrafish as a vertebrate model system.

 sigrun.korsching@uni-koeln.de